edits: 10/2015, 4/2019

 Good and Evil... just not our department!

 Think about what a "knowledge of good and evil" means.
 It takes no genius of morality, for example, to discover that romping around naked in the forest can cause you some pain if you don't pay attention to where you put your feet.
 There certainly is nothing inherently wrong with the process of discovery, where we learn what things are wise or unwise, profitable or unprofitable, smart or just plain dumb.
 So there must have been something inherently different here, and the essence of that difference is the notion of evil.
 Certainly if evil exists, it is tempting to think it would be an asset to recognize it.
 But recognizing it and actually "knowing" it are not the same thing, and the biblical story of the Garden shows that this is so.
 Judging anyone to be evil, whether ourselves or someone else, is something reserved for God alone.
 Conversely and equally errant is the egocentric judgment that we (or someone else for that matter) are either totally good, or at least better then someone else.
-In any case, mankind's decision to take on this knowledge has certainly proved to be the beginning of his downfall.
+In any case, mankind's decision to take on this knowledge certainly proved to be the beginning of his downfall.

 The history of bad "good and evil" decisions obviously did not stop there.
 Cain, one of the first children of Adam and Eve wrongly judged his brother as evil, and committed the first murder as recorded in the book of Genesis.
 Within Generations, humankind's ongoing decision to decide good and evil for themselves had led to a point where there was so much evil in the world, that God actually said he grieved that he had created man on the earth!
 (Gen.6:5‑6).
 The result of people continuing to ignore God's council resulted in a world completely full of sickening violence.
 The bible describes people sacrificing their own children on altars to idols.
 War and survival of the fittest rather than loving kindness became the order of life.
 Man who was created in the image of God, with the higher capacity to become just like God, had instead chosen the patterns of the wild beasts of the jungle.
-An evolutionist would almost have to conclude that humankind was going backwards at that point, and likely has similar thoughts about the present day when they hear a daily news broadcast.
+An evolutionist would almost have to conclude that humankind was going backwards at that point, and would likely have similar thoughts about the present day after hearing a daily news broadcast.
 Had God not taken several drastic measures to limit the expansion of human evil, it is likely that all human life would have been eradicated long before the present day.

 The need for the law.

 There is a lot of biblical history that I won't go into for the sake of brevity.
 But it is important to understand that even though God eventually brought about some clearly written laws for people to follow, it was only in answer to man's choices.
 You could describe it as the best temporary solution under the circumstances.
-But as we will see, living by a list of rules was not God's original plan, nor is it His ultimate future plan for His children.
+But as we will see, living by a list of "one size fits all" rules was not God's original plan, nor is it His ultimate future plan for His children.

-Let's consider a little more about the nature of law, and what a law means.
-It is a theme I'll return to again and again in this writing.
-A law details a specific distinction between a right and wrong path or action, and invariably infers association with rewards and penalties.
-In the case of that first law concerning the tree of knowledge, we can see that God's intent was to forbid something that was ultimately self-destructive.
-True to that point, the bible says "the wages of sin is death" (Rom.6:23).
-That sounds pretty severe until you put it in the context that God, once again, is only interested in forbidding what will ultimately kill us!
-And punishment too is a factor.
+Punishment too is a factor.
 Consider a parent finding their child up on a rooftop and thinking of trying to fly off.
 If defied, the law of gravity certainly could lead the child to death!
 The parent will quickly issue another law as a command to the child to back away from the edge!
 Should the child ignore this command and jump anyway, he or she may be fortunate enough to have their parent catch or break their fall.
 But the threat of death was still very real, and you can rest assured the child will be in for some discipline!
-So in a world of increasing evil, laws do draw a distinction between right and wrong, and should represent an improvement over a world where everyone does any evil they please at any time.
+So in a world of increasing evil, laws do draw a distinction between right and wrong, and should represent an improvement over a world where everyone does anything they please at any time.

-So in the course of time God separated a group of people from the world, and gave them what we all know as the 10 commandments.
-These were all sensible and simple laws, which had their place in and beyond the Jewish society in which they were given.
-Few could argue against forbidding people from murdering and stealing from each other.
-But inevitably and sooner or later, laws require clarifications resulting in more complex laws, and sure enough hundreds more followed.
 This is the natural process of never ending exceptions and additions that must be made, all of which are subject to human limitations and error.
 It is an endless process.
 We can see this today in modern legislature.
 When someone finds a loophole in a law allowing them to get away with breaking it, additional and more complex laws are then required.
 Then every new law has unintended negative effects on one or more individuals, and so more amendments are required.
 And finally, there are always problems associated with interpretation of large bodies of law in which the innocent are sometimes wrongly prosecuted and vise-versa.
 Law after all simply measures actions, and cannot interpret the intent of the heart.
 And while man's laws may involve stiff penalties, breaking laws given by God always carried the recurring and dreaded notion of a death penalty!

 And what of mercy?

 Was there no mercy here?
 Yes....
 Absolutely yes.
 In fact it is difficult to find instances where people came to God seeking mercy where none was given.
-In scripture cases where this does not seem to be the case, most biblical experts agree that it is a matter of missing details.
+In scriptural cases where this does not seem to be the case, most biblical experts agree that it is a matter of missing details.
 The system of laws also included various "sin offerings" and sacrifices, which allowed people a way of demonstrating their willingness to make right their wrongs, and "atone" for their misdeeds.
 Later in the new testament, we find that the Lord knew that man would not be able to live up to or be justified by law (Gal.3:11), because anyone seeking to be justified by the law would, after all, have to follow all of it perfectly, all the time(James 2:10).
 But despite man's failings, the Lord did bless his people abundantly, providing them victory over their enemies when threatened, wealth and abundance of resources, and pardoning their errors (Ps.86:5).
 The Lord's mercy always took priority over justice for anyone that would seek him (Isa.63:9, James 2:13).
 Students of the bible should take note that the "mercy seat" in the holy temple was placed above the "arc of the covenant" containing the written commandment laws (Ex.25:21).
 This was no coincidence.
 God's mercy was always the priority, and it was only when people blatantly started worshiping other gods that the Lord's anger returned.

 The curse of the law

 Now even with mercy, you can see where the aforementioned "one size fits all" nature of law, together with a growing number of laws carrying severe penalties would make for a very stifling society.
 Many individuals struggle to this day with some phrase in the bible written over 3000 years ago.
 When you consider these words were written to a completely different civilization, and whose translation might not even accurately convey the original meaning, people are justifiably skeptical.
 What a curse to have to worry about all this law.
 Law with no exceptions.
 Law with death penalties.
 Law written on tablets of stone that you cannot reason with.
 And returning to a key question, what is law after all?
 Law my friends is the so called "knowledge of good and evil" in written form!
-This is the very curse that humankind had chosen, and had now been defined in no uncertain terms... on literal tablets of stone!
-The law was the very fulfillment of our choosing to take on this forbidden knowledge.
-Mankind wanted it, and indeed it was a curse.
-Many years later in the New Testament, the bible itself calls the law a burden, which their forefathers were unable to bear (Acts 15:10).
-If only there were some way to undo it all.
-Some way to get back to the garden.
-Back to the time where there was only one simple command to obey.
-Well my friends, there is!
-Remember that back in the garden there were two trees, and the second one, the choice not taken, was called the "tree of life".

 Forgiveness... the first step